Skip to content

 How long does this take?

 If you are a student, you will need to factor in time for 2 checks - one by your supervisor and one by the Head of School.
-If your supervisor is expecting the application, they may be able to action this quickly for you.
+If your supervisor is expecting your application, they may be able to action this quickly for you.

 Once the School/Department Head endorses your application it will then be submitted to the Ethics Office for Administrative review followed by Ethics review.
 Note: an application is not officially submitted to the Ethics Office until it has passed through HoS review first.